earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

 2. Right click on the screen and drag noticing that this moves the entire dataset around
 3. Use the scroll bar on your mouse to zoom in and out

-### How the points are colored - why is everything grey when the data are loaded?
+### How the Points are Colored - Why is Everything Grey When the Data are Loaded?
 Notice that the data, upon initial view, are colored in a black - white color scheme.
 These colors represent the data's intensity values.
 Remember that the intensity value for each lidar point represents the amount of light energy that reflected off of